Symptoms of hearing loss

 Ontdek de symptomen en mate van gehoorverlies.
 Leer de vier belangrijkste signalen herkennen en krijg deskundig advies van Oogwereld Hoorzorg.
 Maak direct een afspraak of doe de online hoortest voor inzicht in jouw gehoorgezondheid.
 Neem contact op voor meer informatie.

-Do you have complaints or doubts about your hearing?
+Are you experiencing issues or doubts about your hearing?

-Don't keep it to yourself.
+Don't let it linger.
 Contact one of our stores near you.
 Our hearing specialists are ready to help.

 Symptoms of hearing loss

-As you get older, your hearing gradually deteriorates.
-You don't always realize that your hearing is getting worse.
+As you get older, your hearing gradually declines.
+You don't always realize that you're hearing less well.
 In other words, hearing loss develops gradually.
-In retrospect, if you ask people with hearing loss about it, there are plenty of signs that their hearing is deteriorating.
+Afterwards, when you ask people with hearing loss about it, there were plenty of signals indicating that their hearing wasn't working as well.

 The most common symptoms are:

-• You have difficulty hearing high voices and tones in particular
+• Not hearing high voices and tones well, in particular

-• You feel like you can no longer hear as well as you used to
+• Feeling that you don't hear as well as you used to

 • Feeling uncomfortable in a noisy environment